xlucas/go-vim-install/README.md

 The colorscheme bundled is a variant of [molokai](https://github.com/fatih/molokai).

-Here's a screenshot of what the environement will look like :
+Here's a screenshot of what the environment will look like :

 ![go-vim-install](https://raw.githubusercontent.com/xlucas/go-vim-install/master/screenshot.png)